Kawa-oneechan/KiSSLab/docs/format.md

 * `partof`: the ID of another cel, used to build multi-cel parts.
 * `pos`: the starting position for the part.
 See below.
 * `offset`: a two-value list to specify an extra offset for this cel as part of a multi-cel part, so you can crop your PNG files.
 * `fix`: a value determining how many attempts are needed before the part comes off and can be moved freely.
-A value of 9999 or higher makes it permanently stuck.
+A value of 100 or higher makes it permanently stuck, but the `max-fix` form can replace this value.
-* `locked`: a clearer alternative to `fix 9999` that does not take any arguments.
+* `locked`: a clearer alternative to `fix 100` that does not take any arguments.
 * `alpha`: a value from 0 to 255 to determine the opacity of the cel.
 PNG already allows this but this lets you *change* the cel's opacity on the fly.
 * `ghost`: when set, the cel can't be clicked at all.
 * `unmapped`: makes the cel start out invisible, as if you used an `unmap` command in the `initialize` script event.